guidefari/here_hugo/content/book/lean.md

 * Accelerate book & stuff from the SPACE framework
 * [Team Topologies](https://itrevolution.com/product/team-topologies/)' chapter on team first thinking
 * [Dan North on Value Stream mapping](/dn-flow)

+* helps break down what's happening around lead time. identifies the amount of time that a unit of work spends 'waiting to be picked up', vs 'being done' (the value adding activity)
+  * why lead time is a useful metric
+  * DORA & accelerate
+  * in software, work sitting in a queue, or WIP state, is liked to inventory in the manufacturing process
+* how queuing theory fits in